Getting to Know Our Inner Worlds

 When things are going well, when all your needs are met, when the sun is shining and the world around you seems to be at peace, it’s easier to lead yourself well (though it is still hard for many) but it’s especially hard to get the best out of yourself when things aren’t going well, when your needs aren’t being met and continue to be threatened, when someone is triggering you and you feel fear or anger or pain of any kind.

 When this is going on, our brain and nervous system go into alarm and we usually do what we did before to survive, to make it through – fight, flee, even freeze.
 We run and reinforce our old adaptive protective programs or patterns.

 Our limbic system – our emotional brain – takes over and our highly intelligent and intellectual selves get drowned out or temporarily demoted.
+Our true selves get eclipsed.
 We get hijacked and flooded emotionally until we find safety, calm our selves down, ideally get some attunement and support from others, and then our social engagement system and rational brain come back to the forefront.

 We don’t even need an external trigger to send us into alarm and automatic defense – even a thought can trigger us and we can perpetually reinforce a cycle of thought-alarm-defense – keeping our nervous systems in high alert, which doesn’t give our brains and bodies a chance to rest, digest and renew ourselves.

 With Inner Leadership, we are claiming the responsibility to be more aware of what’s going on inside, how we’re perceiving and living this moment, connecting to our hearts and embracing our values, shifting our state and vibe to a more coherent, balanced and positive one, so we can maintain a connection to our higher brains and choose how we wish to respond – we’re practicing response-ability.
 We can’t do that unless we claim the position of leader within.